mayukhhaldar/StockTradingBot/README.md

 # TradingBot
-An automated trading machine that employs various algorithms to make trades
+An Algorithmic automated trading bot that will run custom scripts to make trades